-3,040 Acres of Habitat Restored
+940 Acres of Habitat Restored

-To date, we have opened 3,040 acres of former industrial salt ponds to the Bay so nature can recreate wetlands.
-We are now starting our second phase of restoration work, which could include restoring thousands of additional acres to salt marsh.
-Our initial goal is to restore half of our land, 7,500 acres, to tidal marsh, with the other 50% in managed ponds.
+To date, we have opened 940 acres of former industrial salt ponds on the refuge to the Bay so nature can recreate wetlands.
+We are now starting our second phase of restoration work, which include restoring 1,005 acres to salt marsh.
+Our initial goal is to restore half of the former salt ponds on the refuge to tidal marsh, with the other 50% in managed ponds.

 Ponds that have been opened to tidal influence continue to show signs of restoring to functional tidal marsh.
-In 2016, the endangered Ridgeways rail and endangered salt marsh harvest mouse were present in the restoring island ponds unit (A21).
+The endangered Ridgway's rail and endangered salt marsh harvest mouse have now been documented in the restoring island ponds unit (A21).